VisualAppeal/Matomo-PHP-API/README.md

 	$matomo->setRange('2012-01-14', Matomo::DATE_YESTERDAY); //All data from the first date until yesterday
 	$matomo->setRange('2012-01-14'); //All data from the first date until now

-__When you use the period range you do not need to specify a date!__

-If you set it to something other than `Matomo::PERIOD_RANGE` you can specify the date via
+If you set it to something other than `Matomo::PERIOD_RANGE` you can specify the date via:

 	$matomo->setPeriod(x);
 	$matomo->setDate('2012-03-03');